 Colors Of Tobi

-A teenager living in a small rural village in Hungary, Tobi came out as trans male in his mid-teens.
-Colors Of Tobi follows Tobi on his, often challenging, journey.
-Meanwhile, Alexa Bakony’s intimate and insightful documentary also explores Tobi's mother Éva's story - as she endeavours to support her beloved child in an increasingly conservative country where trans rights are being eroded.
+A teenager living in a small rural village in Hungary, Tobi came out as trans male.
+Alexa Bakony’s intimate and insightful documentary follows Tobi's often challenging journey in an increasingly conservative country where trans rights are being eroded.

 These are all genuine mistakes and, in heartwarming scenes, the family soon comes back together to express their feelings.
 All are doing their best - responding to each new chapter with love.